hpjeonGIT/class/udemy_NLP/Readme.md

 6. How to succeed in this course

+7. Temporary 403 Errors

 ## Section 3: Vector Models and Text preprocessing

+8. Vector Models and Test preprocessing Intro

-8. Basic definitions in NLP
+9. Basic definitions in NLP
 - Tokens: words, punctation marks, question marks, ...
 - Character: a-z letters, white space, \n, ...
 - Vocabulary: set of all words.
 Reasonable subset of words